ANSWERS TO YOUR FREQUENTLY ASKED QUESTIONS

 Question: What's the difference between lead-based and lithium-based batteries?

-Answer: Lead-based batteries degrade as a function of the depth of discharge, while the lithium iron phosphate (LiFePO4) units will not.
-In addition, lithium-ion batteries have a higher energy density, meaning more battery capacity per unit volume.
+Lead-based batteries degrade as a function of the depth of discharge, while lithium iron phosphate (LiFePO4) batteries will not.
+Lithium-ion batteries have a higher energy density, meaning more battery capacity per unit volume.
 Lead batteries support 2000 cycles at 50% depth of discharge (DOD) and 1000 cycles at 80% DOD.
 Lithium batteries support 3000 cycles at 100% DOD.
 For these reasons, our high performance and high cycle units use lithium iron phosphate batteries.
-Lead batteries provide a cost-effective solution for vacation cabins where there are not a lot of cycles.

-Question: Why do you use lithium-iron batteries versus lithium-ion batteries?
+Question: Why do you use lithium-iron batteries versus Lithium cobalt oxide batteries?

-Answer: Lithium-Ion batteries are unstable when overcharged and can catch fire if the battery management system fails.
-Lithium Iron (LiFePO4) batteries, while slightly heavier, are more stable chemistry and do not have this failure mode.
+Lithium cobalt oxide batteries are unstable when overcharged and can catch fire if the battery management system fails.
+Lithium Iron (LiFePO4) batteries, while slightly heavier, have more stable chemistry and do not have this failure mode.

 Question: What maintenance does the system require?

-Answer: The BluOasis water generator has a filter that should be changed once or twice a year depending on the unit's operating location.
-Dust will impair air ingestion and thus water making performance.
-Dustier climates should change the filter more frequently.
+The power system does not require any maintenance.
+The BluOasis water generator has a filter that should be changed once or twice a year depending on the unit's operating location.
+In dustier climates, the filter should be changed more frequently, as dust will impair air ingestion and water making performance.
 The unit comes with two spare filters.
-The power system and batteries do not require maintenance.

 Question: How do you ship each unit?

-Answer: Each BluOasis unit is packaged within a crate individually, or with the full complement of solar panels and cables to create a complete solar power and water system.
-The crate is designed for ease of unit offload using a folding ramp configuration.
+Each BluOasis unit is packaged within a crate individually, with or without a full complement of solar panels and cables to create a complete solar power and water system.
+The crate is designed to easily offload the unit using an integrated folding ramp.

 Question: Do you ship internationally?

-Answer: Yes, we ship across the United States and internationally.
-Please contact us to inquire about shipping systems to your location.
+Yes, we ship across the United States and internationally.
+Please contact us to inquire about configuring a unit to your country’s standards.